 How do I replace my lost Pleasure Craft Operator Card?

 BOATsmart!® maintains a database of Pleasure Craft Operator Card holders.
-Please contact us toll-free at 1-877-792-3926 or go to our Lost Cards webpage to get a replacement Boating License card now.
+Please contact us toll-free at 1-877-792-3926 or go to our Lost Cards page to get a replacement Boating License card now.
 A fee of $19.95 applies.
 However, BOATsmart!® offers discounts when you by more than one car.
 That way, you can keep your cards in multiple spots and never risk a fine!

 What is a Pleasure Craft License?